-Response: This report is being submitted to satisfy this condition.
+Response: This report is being submitted to satisfy this condition for years 2022 and have been quarried for use.

-To date, approximately 79 percent of the acres in the permitted area have been quarried for use.
+2023.
+To date, approximately 79 percent of the acres in the permitted area approved the roadway maintenance program for the Pu'unene Quarry.